MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 - ImageType (`ImageAttributeMetadata`)
 - Calculated or Rollup Columns

 Elastic tables support columns that store JSON data.
-More information: [Create column with Json format](#create-column-with-json-format)
+More information: [Create a column with Json format](#create-a-column-with-json-format)

 <!--